chloealbright/DevHiveMind/_Low Priority Refinement/Companies/Tech company hiring cycle & Hustle.md

 Exit interviews can be bait for ammo for the company if they want to come after you for something

+Maybe Email recruiters a email with the title subject "sharing my experience on Glassdoor" to get a response back

 # Startup question to ask